 Costs: Outlined in the first paragraph

-Approximately 2 minute drive from main route 407.
+By car it is approximately 2 minute drive from main route 407.
+Parking is free.
+The parking lot is shared with the community center next door.
+The entrance is a bit tricky to find.
+It is a laneway between the community center and a yakiniku restaurant.
+You then walk down a laneway to come in the back of the center.
 Please see the Google My Map below.
-The red line is the parking entrance, the grey line is the walking route from the parking lot to the centre’s entrance.
+The red line is the parking entrance, the grey line is the walking route from the parking lot to the center’s entrance.

 A choice of 10 other things to enjoy in Higashimatsuyama.
 If you use the “Higashimatsuyama” tag you can find dozens more!

 - Family Friendly Peony Walk | HIGASHIMATSUYAMA